Page 5 — Prompt Flow & Agents

 | Top Products | "Products ranked by total order value, excluding returns and refunds" |

-Without catalog entries, asking "What's our churn rate?" might give inconsistent results because the AI doesn't know YOUR specific definition.
-With a catalog entry, it always uses your formula.
+Without concepts, asking "What's our churn rate?" might give inconsistent results because the AI doesn't know YOUR specific definition.
+With a concept, it always uses your formula.

 Top-Right Actions